-There were no misstatements greater than £6.8m which have been corrected by management or other specific misstatements identified during the course of our audit which we wish to draw to your attention.
+There were no audit differences greater than £6.8m which have been corrected by management or other specific misstatements identified during the course of our audit which we wish to draw to your attention.

-Two lower value misstatements relating to amendments to valuation of investment assets, and a number of disclosure amendments were made as a result of our work.
+Two lower value audit differences above relating to amendments to valuation of investment assets, and a number of disclosure amendments were made as a result of our work.

-There were no uncorrected misstatements.
+There were no uncorrected audit differences.